-This beautiful western-style house is located along a country road in Puxin 埔心, a rural township in the heart of Changhua 彰化, central Taiwan.
-It was built in 1940 by a man by the name of Huang Yi 黃義, a wealthy employee (presumably an executive) of the Japanese colonial era Taiwan Sugar Company 台糖公司.
+Huang Sanyuan Residence (黃三元故居) is a beautiful Western-style house located along a country road in Puxin, a rural township in the heart of Changhua, Taiwan.
+It was built in 1940 by Huang Yi 黃義, a wealthy employee (and presumably an executive) of the Japanese colonial era Taiwan Sugar Company (台糖公司).
 If this government source is to be believed Huang Yi had five wives who bore him five sons—and some unknown number of daughters.
 No wonder he needed such a large house!

 I moved to Changhua City in November 2014 to see what it’s like living in a traditional town in central Taiwan.
 I had an interesting time staying in Tainan for three months earlier that year so I figured why not give Changhua a shot for the wintertime?
 Changhua is nowhere near as lively and interesting as Taiwan’s old southern capital but it is not without charm.
 Here I have gathered up some of the more representative images I captured during my first two months of residency, mostly of the area immediately to the east of the train station, which also happens to be the oldest part of town.
 Explanations are given in the caption of each photo, where available.

 I found myself in the seedy port town of Keelung near the end of my round-the-island bicycle tour of Taiwan in 2013.
 Later on, after dinner was done, I went out wandering the labyrinth of night—and, on the far side of the railway line near Sankeng Station 三坑車站 I noticed the entrance to a tunnel running beneath the hillside.
 Curious, I hunched down (the clearance is only around 175 cm) and made my way through.
 A minute later I emerged on the other side, somewhat disoriented, though I quickly regained my bearings.